 If you work for others, you’re likely going to have to find that job and to use their pre-assigned rate, payment methods, processes, contract, and resources, but you’ll have access to all of their resources consistently.

 You’ll need to build up proof that you’re a proofreader with a portfolio.
 So many people freak out about this.
 No one will hire me without experience, but how can I get experience without being hired?
 Buck up.
 Start by creating a folder on Google Drive.

-Top 10 places to find online proofreading jobs for beginners
+Top 10 places to find remote proofreading jobs for beginners (no experience needed)

 Facebook is where I got my start, and I have consistently been able to find jobs here.
 If you’re using proofreading as a part-time gig, post your services on your own personal page.